Cataract surgery is life changing and can give you better vision than you've ever had before.

 Multifocal lenses are well tolerated which is why they have been such a huge success.

 These lenses work by splitting the light that enters the eye and passes through the lens into images for distance, intermediate and near vision.
 Symptoms that occur in some patients with these lenses include haloes or star bursts around bright light sources such as headlights at night, difficulty reading in dim light situations and reduction in contrast sensitivity.
-Some patients notice a faint shadow in the bottom part of there vision.
 These symptoms are rarely severe and very few patients request removal of the lens after insertion.

 In the rare occasion where symptoms are difficult to tolerate the lens can be removed and replaced with a standard monofocal lens.
 The chance of needing lens exchange due to multifocal lens intolerance is roughly 1 in 200 or 0.5%.